 No action is required on your part.
 All existing policies and agreements remain valid.

+If you have a motor policy with us, please find out here the impact of a “no deal” Brexit on travelling in our out of Europe by vehicle.
 We will keep these pages updated, please check back here to see the latest information.

 Proposed Transfer of insurance business from Travelers Insurance Company Limited to Travelers Insurance DAC